SOCAR: Retail station operations

 The first fuel station of the company under the brand name SOCAR was opened in neighboring Georgia in 2008, before any in its home country.
 The fuel stations in Georgia are operated by the subsidiary of the company SOCAR Georgia Petroleum.
-As of 2014 there were currently more than 110 filling stations in Georgia making it the largest retail fuel station network of SOCAR.
+As of 2014, there were currently more than 110 filling stations in Georgia, making it the largest retail fuel station network of SOCAR.
 In Azerbaijan, the company operates a few (less than any other country where it operates) filling stations under the brand name SOCAR since 2010.
-It is the third largest network of retail stations in Azerbaijan after Azpetrol and Lukoil.
+It is the third-largest network of retail stations in Azerbaijan after Azpetrol and Lukoil.
 In 2011, the first retail station of SOCAR was opened in Ukraine.
-In October 2014 the number of the SOCAR stations in Ukraine reached 40.
+In October 2014, the number of the SOCAR stations in Ukraine reached 40.

-In 2011, the company entered into the Romanian market acquiring initially 90% and at a later stage the rest 10% of the stake in Romtranspetrol.
+In 2011, the company entered into the Romanian market, acquiring initially 90% and at a later stage, the rest 10% of the stake in Romtranspetrol.
 In September 2014, SOCAR launched its 30th filling station in Romania.
 In November 2011, SOCAR bought ExxonMobil's Swiss subsidiary Esso Schweiz for an undisclosed amount.
-Along with the acquisition SOCAR became the owner of a network of more than 160 filling stations operating under the brand name Esso across the country.
-The first SOCAR premium fueling station in Switzerland after the rebranding was opened in September 2012 in Zurich.
+Along with the acquisition, SOCAR became the owner of a network of more than 160 filling stations operating under the brand name Esso across the country.
+The first SOCAR premium fueling station in Switzerland after the rebranding was opened in September 2012 in Zürich.
 All the operations in Switzerland are managed and led by SOCAR Energy Switzerland.

 In 2021, plans were announced that Alpiq, EW Hofe and SOCAR Energy Switzerland will be building an electrolysis plant in the Freienbach district, which is to produce 1,000 to 1,200 tons of emission-free mobility green hydrogen a year.
-The green hydrogen that is produced there will be transported in the pipelines of the former substation to the Fuchsberg motorway service station where SOCAR will set up filling stations.
+The green hydrogen that is produced there will be transported in the pipelines of the former substation to the Fuchsberg motorway service station, where SOCAR will set up filling stations.